Justin & Hailey Bieber’s Vacation Pics Flood Instagram

 Hailey Limited Comments on Her Vacation Posts

-In a move that she rarely does, Hailey limited the comment functionality on the multiple posts she made about her Hawaiian vacation.
-“Heart=full,” she wrote in one photo.
+Hailey limited the comment functionality on the multiple posts she made about her Hawaiian vacation, something she rarely does on Instagram.
+“Heart = full,” she captioned one set of photos.
 It appears that only the accounts she follows back were allowed to comment on it.

-Hailey and Justin have been criticized for a lack of perspective on more than one occasion throughout the timeline of the coronavirus pandemic.
+Hailey and Justin have been criticized for a lack of perspective on more than one occasion throughout the coronavirus pandemic.
 In April 2020, the Biebers and their friend Kendall Jenner were slammed for hosting an Instagram live in which they talked at length about how “blessed” they were.

 At one point, Justin said, “And, you know, they look at us, and obviously, we worked hard for where we’re at so it’s like we can’t feel bad for, you know, the things that we have, but I think just us taking that time to acknowledge that there are people who are struggling is important.”